RobertoLlopis/payvision-castle-black/1.CastleBlack/readme.md

+# Implemented Game logic as requested

+Throught commits history is easible to stop and analyze how has been implemented the solution and requirements.

+## Schm package

+In order to give stability of the data and taking in count that our DB in this repo is an object strored in server memory, was added a pseudo schema package.
+This will prevent to conflicts in new items creation and is ready to be expanded in any Route if necessary.

+## Handle errors

+Besides the core funcionallity I tried to be empathic with a possible consumer of the API in order to send a message connected to the actual error.

+## Testing

+Testing is far from a unitary stric concept due to use cases chained.
+In case of a failure it could have on cascade effect.
+With a MongoDB cluster able to be reseted would have thought another aproach

+<h2 style="text-align: center">========= ORIGINAL README ==========</h2>

 # REST API implementation

 This is a Game of Thrones inspired REST API game.
 You are responsible to create the engine of the game.